SalaamRasak/SalaamRasak/README.md

 ---
 ## 🚀 Projects & Portfolio
 I’ve built projects ranging from:
+- [**WordPress News Website Automation**](https://github.com/SalaamRasak/News_Workflow): This workflow pulls news from RSS feeds, filters articles based on keywords and timing, then enhances content using OpenAI.
+It’s refined with JavaScript, stored in MongoDB, and automatically published to WordPress, with a notification email sent, removing the need for manual writing and uploading.

-- [Automated data pipelines](https://github.com/SalaamRasak/Custom_Food_Ordering), which was built using HTML5, CSS3, JavaScript and integrated with Webhook for data collection and real-time response.
+- [**Automated data pipelines**](https://github.com/SalaamRasak/Custom_Food_Ordering), which was built using HTML5, CSS3, JavaScript and integrated with Webhook for data collection and real-time response.

 - **AI-powered** [workflow automation](https://github.com/SalaamRasak/AI_Automation_Workflow) using Make.com, Telegram Bot, Google API, and Gmail.
 - [Real-time dashboards](https://github.com/SalaamRasak/Sales_TV_Data)
 - [Market Analysis](https://github.com/SalaamRasak/marketAnalysis) using Python and Stata.